 KF: Many students think of travelling when they think of planning a gap year—but that may be more challenging this year!
 What other options are popular?

-Immediate international travel is off the table.
+Immediate international travel is off the table for now, due to the pandemic concerns.
 For those itching to get out there, you can still plan for future international travel or get on the road domestically.
 Beyond travel, this year gappers are looking to start businesses (think lawn care, child care, selling artistic creations, freelance web development), to learn languages, to explore different career options, and spend time improving their physical and mental health.

 KF: Thinking specifically of volunteer experiences, how popular is volunteering as a gap year experience in Canada?